edric-cao-goldenowl/webdev-intern-assignment/README.md

 You can use any front-end library/framework like React, Angular, Vue, ... or just simple things with HTML + CSS + Javascript (JQuery).

+- Back-end: You can use any Golang Web package/framework such as Gin, Echo, Iris, etc. or just with pure Golang.
+(Build API or SSR)

+- Database: MySQL, PostgreSQL, Mongo, etc. or any databases

 - Products data:
   - [`./app/data/shoes.json`](./app/data/shoes.json)
 - Images & icons: